Progressive Enhancement vs Graceful Degradation

 Progressive Enhancement and Graceful Degradation have been used for a long time.
 It is all to do with browser compatibility in the end.
 There are still people who use very old browsers and modern browsers, and as developers, we are responsible for building compatible websites that work across all browsers.

-The easiest way to test across popular and most-used browsers such as Chrome, Firefox, and Safari, is by using BrowserStack.
+The easiest way to test across popular and most-used browsers such as Chrome, Firefox, and Safari, is by using a versatile testing platform like BrowserStack.
 Be a part of the testing infrastructure that redefines the way you develop and test your online user experiences.

 Try BrowserStack for Free